tcnksm/gcli/README.md

 $ gcli new [options] NAME
 ```

-You must provides project name (`NAME`), the name will be the directory name it includes all codes and be the default binary name.
-By default, `gcli` creates a project under `$GOPATH/github.com/<username>` (If you don't provide username via option, it uses `github.user` or `user.name` in `.gitconfig` file).
+You must provide a project name (`NAME`), which will be the name of the directory that includes all the codes, and also the default name of the binary.
+By default, `gcli` creates the project under `$GOPATH/github.com/<username>` (If you don't provide username via option, it uses `github.user` or `user.name` in `.gitconfig` file).
 In option, you can set subcommand or flag it has and its description.
 You can also set your favorite [CLI framework](#frameworks) there.
 The followings are all available opntions,

 ```bash
 -command=name, -c           Command name which you want to add.